 Working with a recruiter should be one of several arrows in your quiver of “career advancement.”
-Not only should you use the services of a Dallas staffing agency for your next career advancement, you should remain in contact with them and allow them to become one of your trusted advisors as you advance in your career.
+Not only should you use the services of staffing companies in Dallas for your next career advancement, you should remain in contact with them and allow them to become one of your trusted advisors as you advance in your career.

 With the advancement of job boards, LinkedIn accounts, and Internet searches, these tools have made recruiting and finding candidates easier to locate, but the art of working with a recruiter continues to have roots in old school personal relationship development.

 A recruiter who is performing at the top of his or her game will want to know everything about you — not only your work history, but even back to your childhood.
 Who were your mentors?
 Who were the influential people in your life and what impact did they have on who you are today?
 If your recruiter is not interested in these details about you, then they might not be the right person to consider as your trusted adviser.

-Here are four tips to help you get the most out of your relationship with your Dallas staffing agency:
+Here are four tips to help you get the most out of your relationship with your staffing companies in Dallas:

 Honest and timely communications with your recruiter are of upmost importance.
 You cannot start a relationship that is based on trust if you can’t communicate honestly and openly with each other both before and after the interviews.